 Guide To Betting Online In North Carolina

 At the moment, there aren’t any online betting options available in North Carolina to speak of.
 Both of The Book’s locations, which are available at Harrah’s Cherokee Casino Resort in Cherokee North Carolina and Harrah’s Cherokee Valley River in Murphy North Carolina are in-person only sportsbooks.
-The sportsbook at the newly opened Catawba Two Kings Casino is also in-person only.
+The newly opened Catawba Two Kings Casino sportbook is also in-person only.
 There is no associated mobile app or desktop website to check out.

 However, many of the broad strokes for a future online sports betting industry in North Carolina are predictable.
 Most states with legal online sports betting industries adhere to the same general rules and regulations, with a few differences depending on things like the legalization of certain bets like college sports and so on.

 Let’s take a look at how betting might work in North Carolina once online sportsbooks are legalized.